shivasunki/DRF-Example/README.md

-# DRF Example Given In One Of The Interviews
+# DRF Task Given In One Of The Interviews

 Clone this repository, and run below commands in terminal:
 - python -m venv myenv